-Regrarians Ltd. is very pleased to have made public this archive for all to see in our PhotoLog.
-Please click here to be taken directly to our KeylineHistoria photolog and the many materials we’ve accumulated over the years, including those that Geoff has shared with us.
+Regrarians Ltd. is very pleased to have made public this archive for all to see in the Regrarians Workplace.
+Please click here to join the Regrarians Workplace (on a one month free trial) and view the many materials we’ve accumulated over the years, including those that Geoff has shared with us.

 Geoffrey Booth has done the world an enormous service in assiduously scouring both public and private archives such that we can make available whatever works we can find of P.A.
 Yeomans and his family so that it may contribute to the history of Australia and to serve those who wish to use the Keyline System of Design.